SnapLogic/developer.snaplogic.com/source/index.html.md

     `<url>https://repo1.maven.org/maven2</url>`

 ## POM Changes for August 2020 release

+(Note: A few details in this section have been updated to keep them current for the latest release.)

 Starting with the August 2020 (4.22) release, the SnapLogic libraries required by Snaps are no longer deployed to SnapLogic's Nexus server on maven.clouddev.snaplogic.com but are instead deployed to Github at https://github.com/SnapLogicDev/sdk/packages.